-Our mission is to improve the treatment of diseases by discovering, developing and commercializing innovative therapies, with a primary focus on cardiovascular diseases.
+Our mission is to improve the treatment of diseases by discovering, developing and commercializing innovative therapies, focusing on cardiovascular disease as well as exploring other indications.
 Our executive offices are located at 8840 Wilshire Blvd., 2nd Floor, Beverly Hills, California 90211.
 Our telephone number is (310) 358-3200 and our Internet address is www.capricor.com.